Roblox/roact/docs/advanced/type-validation.md

 		return true
 	end

-	return false, tostring(Header) .. " prop title is not an element" end
+	return false, "prop title is not an element" end
 ```